List of Judge Dredd characters: McGruder

+First appearance: 2000 AD #182 (1980).
+Created by John Wagner, Alan Grant (writers) and Brian Bolland (artist).

 Chief Judge Hilda Margaret McGruder was chief judge of Mega-City One from 2104 to 2108 and again from 2112 to 2116.

 After the death of the insane Chief Judge Cal, McGruder was appointed to eliminate corruption from the discredited Special Judicial Squad.
 She was head of the SJS from 2101 to 2104.

 She led the resistance to the invading forces during the Apocalypse War after Chief Judge Griffin was killed and Judge Dredd was taken prisoner.
 As the only surviving member of the Council of Five after the war, she became chief judge by default.
 In her first term she established herself as one of the city's most able rulers as she set about rebuilding the war-torn city.

 She resigned after four years in office, blaming herself for a massacre she thought she could have prevented (although most of her colleagues were more forgiving and begged her to stay), and took the Long Walk into the Cursed Earth.
 (Her final act in office was to dismiss all of the senior judges who disagreed with her decision to resign, saying this proved they had poor judgement.)
 She was succeeded as chief judge by Thomas Silver.

 Her years in the Cursed Earth had had a damaging effect on her mental health, leaving her with a volatile temper, cruder mannerisms, and multiple personality syndrome as she began referring to herself using the royal we and arguing with herself.
 She ran into Dredd during the Necropolis crisis and returned with him to fight the Dark Judges.
 With Silver missing and presumed dead, she subsequently returned to the office of chief judge.

 Her first task was to once more get the city and Judge force back on their feet, as well as to deal with all the dead.
 She decided not to appoint a Council of Five, but instead take advice from any and all Senior Judges when the time came; in an early such discussion, on Dredd's advice, she agreed to a public referendum over whether the Judges should continue to rule the city.